-A liquidity bank is typically required to have a rating equivalent to that of the ABCP issued by the conduit.
+A liquidity bank is typically required to have a rating or CR assessment, as applicable, equivalent to that of the ABCP issued by the conduit.
 Most liquidity banks therefore have Prime-1 ratings or Prime-1(cr) assessments, as applicable.
 We consider the rating or CR assessments of parties providing liquidity or credit support to the conduit to be very important.
 The liquidity agreement will often provide a mechanism to provide for the downgrade of a liquidity bank, either by replacement or by having the downgraded liquidity bank put up cash to collateralize its funding commitment.